kweav/prepwork_revamp/docs/07-fundamental-python-2.md

 Conditional statements are used in python to check the value of a boolean variable or expression and specify what behavior or path of steps the script should follow depending on whether the boolean/expression was True or False.
 An example of an everyday conditional you may think through is like the following:

 I am about to leave.
-Is it raining outside right now?
+Is it raining outside right now? <br />
-Yes --> Grab an umbrella and leave
+Yes --> Grab an umbrella and leave <br />

 In Python, this could look something like the following if we have the boolean variable `rainingNow`.